-Breakfast - \$ 1.25 Reduced Breakfast - \$.30 Adult Breakfast - \$1.75 Lunch (K-6) - \$2.40 Reduced Lunch - \$.40 Adult Lunch - \$3.20
+Breakfast - \$ 1.35Lunch (K-6) - \$2.60Reduced Breakfast - \$.30Reduced Lunch - \$.40Adult Breakfast - \$2.35Adult Lunch - \$3.75Milk - \$.40

-Milk- \$.35

 - Carl Junction School District utilizes a debit card system for all students K-6.
-The Primary 2-3 students are given a card similar to a debit card for lunch. - Your student turns in money (envelope with child's name, teacher's name, amount) minimum amount that may be added to a child's account is \$2.00 - Money is deposited into child's account - Student uses card for lunch purchase & name is given to cashier at breakfast
+The Primary 2-3 students are given a card similar to a debit card for lunch. - Your student turns in money (envelope with child's name, teacher's name, amount) minimum amount that may be added to a child's account is \$2.00 - Money is deposited into child's account - Student uses card for lunch purchase & name is given to cashier at breakfast - Parents are encouraged to complete the National School Lunch Program application for free and reduced breakfast and lunch.
+Applications are located on our school website under Nutritional Services.

-- Parents are encouraged to complete the National School Lunch Program application for free and reduced breakfast and lunch. - When the student balance drops below \$5.00, parents will receive an automated phone message and email on Monday through Thursday evenings until the balance is increased to at least \$5.00. - When students' account balances are below negative \$5.00, no school food services will be provided.
+- When the student balance drops below \$5.00, parents will receive an automated phone message and email on Monday through Thursday evenings until the balance is increased to at least \$5.00. - When students' account balances are below negative \$5.00, no school food services will be provided.
 Cheese sandwiches will not be served. - We no longer have snack milk or extra milks for lunch time aside from the one provided with the tray.

 Breakfast is served only until 8:00 am.
 If students prefer, they may bring their lunch from home.
 Lunches brought from home should be ready to eat.
 Sack lunch students are welcome to purchase a school milk to go with lunch.
+For more information concerning the school district's nutritional information see Policy ADF, Procedure ADF-AP1.